creative-co/dockhero-docs/README.md

 [DockHero](http://addons.heroku.com/dockhero) hosts your Docker stack in AWS cloud.

-Please request private alpha access at [dockhero.io](http://dockhero.io/)

 Run any image from Docker Hub in our infrastructure, and attach it to your Heroku app as if it was a Heroku add-on.
 Each docker image runs on a separate Amazon Web Services instance with a dedicated IP.
 Your docker image logs will appear among your Heroku app’s logs.

-> callout
-> The add-on is currently in private testing and available to the alpha testers only.
-> Please email us at [dockhero@castle.co](mailto:dockhero@castle.co) to get access.

 ## Provisioning the add-on